Eurydia/dsp-flow-reference/content/__vault_meta.md

 While writing notes, the content must be written with the following in mind:
 - ~~**Markdown syntax**: Notes must be written in basic Markdown syntax to ensure portability~~
 - **In-game items**: Mentions of in-game items are capitalized based on what is displayed in the game
+- **Avoid math block**: Use a multiline code block instead of a math block

 ## Vault Structure